-The total amount of genetic information in the chromosomes of an organism, including its genes and DNA sequences.
-The genome of eukaryotes is made up of a single, haploid set of chromosomes that is contained in the nucleus of every cell and exists in two copies in the chromosomes of all cells except reproductive and red blood cells.
-The human genome is made up of about 35,000 genes.
+- The total amount of genetic information in the chromosomes of an organism, including its genes and DNA sequences.
+The genome of eukaryotes is made up of a single, haploid set of chromosomes that is contained in the nucleus of every cell and exists in two copies in all cells except reproductive and red blood cells.
+The human genome is made up of about 20,000 to 25,000 genes.
 Compare proteome.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 The New Dictionary of Cultural Literacy, Third Edition Copyright © 2005 by Houghton Mifflin Harcourt Publishing Company.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.